Finding Your Perfect Mattress

 A super king mattress measures 6ft – approximately 180cm wide and 200cm long)

-If you’re looking for something that doesn’t fit any of these measurements, we also offer the following specialty mattress sizes…
+If you’re looking for something that doesn’t fit any of these measurements, we also offer the following speciality mattress sizes…

 Most of the Tempur range is available in: